 What is thrombocythemia?

 Thrombocythemia is a disease in which your bone marrow makes too many platelets.
-Platelets are blood cell fragments that help with blood clotting.
+Platelets are tiny blood cells that help with blood clotting.
 Having too many platelets makes it hard for your blood to clot normally.
 This can cause too much clotting or not enough clotting.

 What causes thrombocythemia?

 There may be no single cause for thrombocythemia.
-It is believed to be caused by defects in the bone marrow’s platelet-making cells.
+It is believed to be a genetic problem that causes defects in the bone marrow’s platelet-making cells.

 What are the symptoms of thrombocythemia?